Low Mississippi River levels expose sunken WWII ship - NewsBreak

 In 2012 and 2015, the river was also low enough to expose the USS Inaugural.

 The National Park Service (NPS) said plans to salvage the wreck in one piece and restore it were not feasible.
 The ship has been determined to be a total loss.
-The NPS said it will be salvaged for scrap metal and museum exhibition purposes, but that has not yet happened.Israeli scuba diver discovers 900-year-old Crusader sword
+The NPS said it will be salvaged for scrap metal and museum exhibition purposes, but that has not yet happened.Hopeful storms in forecast for drought plagued US West

 NPS says during WWII, the Inaugural participated in the invasion of Okinawa and served as a patrol ship in other battles in the South Pacific.
 After the war, it conducted minesweeping operations in the waters around Japan and Korea.
 By the end of its career, it cleared 82 mines and was awarded two battle stars for service.